 Proving You Have Enough Money to Live On

-One of the biggest concerns of the DGMM is whether you'll work illegally.
+One of the biggest concerns of the immigration specialist is if you'll work illegally.
 So they'll want you to convince them you won't.
 How much money will you need to prove?
 It depends on the person.
 If you have a smaller amount of money or income, but can convince them that it's enough, you'll be okay.

 Proving You Have a Place to Live